PaloAltoNetworks/pan.dev/products/ansible/docs/panos/info/nat_rule_v3_migration.md

 ## Unchanged Parameters

-The following parameters are unchanged when moving from the old module to the new:
+The following parameter names are unchanged when moving from the old module to the new (some default values change, see **bold** text in the table below):

 | Parameter     | Description                                                                                                                                                                                                                            |
 | ------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |